Parsons To Showcase Transformative Space Capabilities at 38th Space Symposium

-/EIN News/ -- CENTREVILLE, Va., April 17, 2023 (GLOBE NEWSWIRE) -- Parsons Corporation (NYSE: PSN) will highlight innovative, integrated capabilities that advance national security mission requirements at the 38th Space Symposium on April 17-20, in Colorado Springs, Colorado.
+CENTREVILLE, Va., April 17, 2023 (GLOBE NEWSWIRE) -- Parsons Corporation PSN will highlight innovative, integrated capabilities that advance national security mission requirements at the 38th Space Symposium on April 17-20, in Colorado Springs, Colorado.
 The company has delivered pioneering, operationally proven capabilities in the space domain for decades, focusing on end-to-end solutions in satellite ground control as-a-service; small satellite integration for launch; space domain awareness; assured position, navigation, and timing (PNT); and satellite operation resiliency mission areas.

 "Every day we're transforming the space domain for more than 200 customers and partners across government and commercial industries, as we have for more than 20 years," said James Lackey, senior vice president for Parsons' Mission Solutions sector.
 "As the role of space continues to dramatically shift and evolve, we're excited to continue providing end-to-end, agile, scalable, and affordable customized mission solutions that enable operations for 50 percent of Department of Defense (DoD) satellites and 75 percent of NASA and NOAA satellites."